 Advanced Software Functionality

 The full source code for ThorImage®LS is available for owners of a Bergamo, Cerna, or confocal microscope.
-E-mail us for your copy.
+Click here to receive your copy.

 ThorImageLS is an open-source image acquisition program that controls Thorlabs' Bergamo II, confocal microscopes, and Cerna® with hyperspectral imaging, as well as supplementary external hardware.
 From prepared-slice multiphoton Z-stacks to simultaneous in vivo photoactivation and imaging, ThorImageLS provides an integrated, modular workspace tailored to the individual needs of the scientist.
 Its workflow-oriented interface supports single image, Z-stacks, time series, and image streaming acquisition, vizualization, and analysis.
 See the video at the top right for a real-time view of data acquisition and analysis with ThorImageLS.